-As a result of the market crash in Feb/Mar 2020 and the subsequent rally back near market highs, we consider the current market Overvalued.
-The Yield Curve still suggests, and data has made very clear, that we are speeding toward a massive recession, and valuation models show that there is significant downside remaining before the market becomes undervalued.
+As a result of the market crash in Feb/Mar 2020 and the subsequent rally back near market highs, we consider the current market Strongly Overvalued.
+The Yield Curve still suggests, and data has made very clear, that we are speeding toward a massive recession, and valuation models show that we are far above a sustainable value, when looking at relative historical performance.

-While we hope that these models will be useful in putting this current market crash into historical perspective, we do not make a claim that these will predict the market bottom.
+While we hope that these models will be useful in putting this current market cycle into historical perspective, we do not make a claim that these will predict the market top or bottom.
 A global pandemic of this scale, combined with the economic depression that could follow, are unprecedented and markets may deviate materially from these historical trends.

-Updated May 21, 2020 » The Buffett Indicator (named after Warren Buffett, who claims this as a favorite macroeconomic indicator) is the ratio of total US stock market valuation to GDP.
-This is currently 56% higher than its historical average, indicating the market is currently Overvalued.More Info: Buffett Indicator »
+Updated July 9, 2020 » The Buffett Indicator (named after Warren Buffett, who claims this as a favorite macroeconomic indicator) is the ratio of total US stock market valuation to GDP.
+This is currently 62% higher than its historical average, indicating the market is currently Strongly Overvalued.More Info: Buffett Indicator »

-Updated May 22, 2020 » The P/E ratio is a fundamental measure of any security's valuation, indicating how many years of current profits it takes to recoup an investment.
-The aggregate S&P500 P/E (CAPE) ratio is 27.52, which is 40% above the modern-era market average of 19.6, putting the current P/E over 1 standard deviation above the average.
-This indicates that the market is over valued.More Info: Price/Earnings »
+Updated July 10, 2020 » The P/E ratio is a fundamental measure of any security's valuation, indicating how many years of current profits it takes to recoup an investment.
+The aggregate S&P500 P/E (CAPE) ratio is 29.7, which is 51% above the modern-era market average of 19.6, putting the current P/E over 1 standard deviation above the average.
+This indicates that the market is Overvalued.More Info: Price/Earnings »

-Updated May 22, 2020 » The S&P500 is currently trading 31% above its modern-era historical trendline.
-This is on the high edge of fairly valued, with momentum heading towards overvaluation.More Info: S&P Mean Regression »
+Updated July 10, 2020 » The S&P500 is currently trading 41% above its modern-era historical trendline, indicating that the market is Overvalued.More Info: S&P Mean Regression »